mtemporim/Databases/MySQL/MySQL-Shell/Overview/BasicCMD-Overview.md

 ## It´is important to know for who never use MySQL-Shell some tips.

-MySQL Shell is an advanced command-line client and code editor for MySQL.
+MySQL Shell is an advanced command-line client and code editor for MySQL
 The MySQL-Shell have three capabilities to scripting
 * SQL
 * JavaScript